Tributes

 Carter wrote "Lord of the Dance" in 1963, with 5 verses of original words, and based his tune on "Simple Gifts."

-Sydney Carter wrote it and he should be credited for it.
+Sydney Carter wrote it and he should be credited for that.

 It is with great sadness to report that Sydney Carter died on March 13, 2004.